 Make a self-care kit for yourself or as a gift:

-Please leave a comment with your favorite self-care activities and how you fit them into your life.
+Please leave a comment with your favorite free self-care activities and how you fit them into your life.
+May you enJOY fitting your new activities into your daily lifestyle.